Specify a face recognition model

 You can also specify a recognition model for similarity search.
 You can assign the model version with

-recognition_01 model is used.
-A face list will always use the recognition model it was created with, and new faces will become associated with this model when they are added to it; this cannot be changed after creation.
+recognition_01 model is used by default.
+A face list will always use the recognition model it was created with, and new faces will become associated with this model when they are added to the list; you cannot change this after creation.
 To see what model a face list is configured with, use the FaceList - Get API with the returnRecognitionModel parameter set as true.

 See the following code example for the .NET client library.